thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 ### <ins>Assumption and details</ins>
 - It is important to document what you know about the story:
   - List any assumptions
-  - Document any details that may help the develper undertant what need to be done.
+  - Document any details that may help the developer undertake what needs to be done.
 Anything that wasn't obvious to get this story completed.

 ### <ins>Acceptance criteria</ins>
 - It is critical to document the definition of "done".
 It is important to understand what makes this user story finished, complete or done.

 - Gherkin syntax is an example that can be used.
-This syntax makes it easy for stakeholders, customers and developers alike to describe the definition of done and the behaviour of the system.
+This syntax makes it easy for stakeholders, customers and developers alike to describe the definition of done and the behavior of the system.
 It goes like this:
   - Given "< some precondition >"
   - When "< some even happens >"
   - Then "< some outcome >"